omarnunezsiri/dotfiles-like/README.md

 - <img src="https://raw.githubusercontent.com/edent/SuperTinyIcons/master/images/svg/linux.svg" width="24" height="24" /> **Linux/**: Contains Linux-specific scripts and configuration files.
   - **scripts/**: Contains scripts to automate system configuration and customization.
   - **config/**: Contains configuration files for various applications and tools.

+## Disclaimer

+Please be mindful that not everyone will use the same setup as me, and that doesn't mean that it's wrong or better!
+What works for me works for me, and what works for you works for you 😄